 - Strengths:

-- Sleek, speedy UI users rave about (G2 Reviews)
+- Modern, fast UI (G2 Reviews)

-- API-first for devs
+- Built API-first for developer customization

-- Real-time collab across teams
+- Real-time collaboration across teams

 - Weaknesses:

-HubSpot CRM
+2. HubSpot CRM

-- Weaknesses: Costs snowball on advanced stuff.
+- Weaknesses: Costs escalate significantly for advanced features.

-Pipedrive
+3. Pipedrive

 - Pricing: ~$15-20/user entry; add-ons like LeadBooster extra.